The Polite Dinner Guest

 Me: "Thrillers."

-At this point, it's quite nearly possible to see a marquee behind their eyes, scrolling rapidly through scenarios that start at, wow is it April Fools already? continuing all the way to what if she's telling the truth and she's actually someone FAMOUS?
+At this point a marquee lights up behind their eyes, rapidly scrolling rapidly through scenarios that start at, wow is it April Fools already? continuing all the way to what if she's telling the truth and she's actually someone FAMOUS?

 And then, after an inappropriately long pause: